Python-in-Education/pythonineducation.org/CONTRIBUTING.rst

 * You have the legal authority to contribute your content and code under the license we use (see the LICENSE file in this repository).
+* You can contribute or own idea or select a card from the project board.
+  If you are working on a card, please add your name to it.
 * When appropriate, your code should be commented.
 * If your contribution is for a major block of work and you've not done so already, add yourself to the AUTHORS file following the convention found